Provorov's goal, assist help Flyers to 2-1 win over Avs - Philly

 With Provorov's score, the Flyers have 48 goals from their defensemen - the team's most in a season since the group accounted for 52 in 1992-93.

-"This is how the game is played right now," Provorov said.
-"You can't create offense with just three forwards.
-You have to move and have mobile 'D.' I think that's what we have on our team."
+Neuvirth was sharp early, stopping a mini-breakaway from J.T.
+Compher with his left pad moments into the game.

 NOTES: Flyers D Shayne Gostisbehere set up Giroux's goal.
 Gostisbehere has five assists over his last three games. ...
-D Andrew MacDonald had seven blocked shots. ...
 Avs RW Sven Andrighetto missed a third straight game with a lower-body injury. ...
 Backup G Jonathan Bernier remains sidelined as he deals with a cut on his hand that became infected.
 He faced some shots during a morning skate Wednesday, but didn't have his stick.

 UP NEXT